 A trainee may participate in one or more work trials for a combined total of up to 12 weeks.
 The length of the work trial will be dependent on the goals of the work trial, the host’s capacity to provide supervision and/or training, and the likelihood of employment with the host on completion of the work trial.

-Extension of a work trial beyond 12 weeks will be considered where it can be demonstrated that the extension will secure employment or a return to pre-injury employment for the worker.
+Extension of a work trial beyond 12 weeks will be considered by the insurer where it can be demonstrated that the extension will secure employment or a return to pre-injury employment for the worker.

 Confirmation of agreement